 - Jeffrey P. Naimon to discuss "Truth in lending” at the American Bar Association National Institute on Consumer Financial Services Basics

-- Daniel R. Alonso to discuss "What’s new in BSA/AML compliance?" at the Institute of International Bankers Risk Management and Regulatory Examination/Compliance Seminar
+- Daniel R. Alonso to discuss "What’s new in BSA/AML compliance?" at the Institute of International Bankers Regulatory Compliance Seminar

 - Jonice Gray Tucker to discuss "Consumer financial services" at the Practising Law Institute Banking Law Institute